 CVPDC staff will assist localities and other area program partners on transportation-related activities on an individual or CVTPO basis to advance local transportation-related programs and projects of regional significance as identified in the Connect Central Virginia 2045 Plan, the Central Virginia Safety Action Plan, VTrans, or other local transportation planning efforts, as agreed by the CVTPO during the execution of the FY26 UPWP.
-This task includes but is not limited to providing transportation technical input to the CVTPO's localities transportation network planning and implementation initiatives; promoting integration of the land use and transportation planning processes in local, regional, and state initiatives; assisting with comprehensive plan updates to ensure transportation, land use, and other elements are consistent with the statewide transportation planning efforts; and assist with other planning or implementation and duties as requested by VDOT, FHWA, and the CVTPO.
+This task includes but is not limited to providing transportation technical input to the CVTPO's localities transportation network planning and implementation initiatives; promoting integration of the land use and transportation planning processes in local, regional, and state initiatives; assisting with comprehensive plan updates to ensure transportation, land use, and other elements are consistent with the statewide transportation plan requirements; provide transportation planning guidance in local neighborhood planning efforts; and assist with other planning or implementation and duties as requested by VDOT, FHWA, and the CVTPO.

-This task includes the development, advancement, and management of Geographic Information System (GIS) information software, to include staff training and program proficiency, enhancement and maintenance of the CVTPO website, and the transportation component of the Central Virginia Planning District Commission's website, as well as system software evaluation and system costs.
+This task includes the development, advancement, and management of Geographic Information System (GIS) information software, to include staff training and program proficiency, and, as needed, purchase of GIS-based system programs or services that support planning evaluation and transportation analysis.
+Enhancement and maintenance of the CVTPO website, and the transportation component of the Central Virginia Planning District Commission's website, as well as system software evaluation and system costs, is also included within the program task.